-This way, you won’t have to make over your entire scheme, which is kind to your wallet as much as your nerves – no dust, no tradespeople, no long wait… .
+This way, you won’t have to make over your entire scheme, which is kind to your wallet as much as your nerves.
+So no dust, no tradespeople, no long wait…

-Blue walls or a splashback in the shade can also work well and are equally easy to change if you do want a fresh new look.
+Blue walls or a splashback in the shade can also work well.
+They’re also equally easy to change if you do want a fresh new look.